HEY, GIRL, HEY.

 MY TRAINING AND EDUCATION

-Apart from my own experience, I received my training from the Institute for Integrative Nutrition, where I studied a wide variety of dietary theories and practical lifestyle coaching methods.
+Apart from my own experience and continued education, I received my training from the Institute for Integrative Nutrition, where I studied a wide variety of dietary theories and practical lifestyle coaching methods.
 I work with clients to co-create personalized actions based on personal goals to move you toward your ideal vision of health within your unique body, lifestyle, preferences, and resources.

 At IIN, I’ve learned from some of the world’s top health and wellness experts, including:

 Joshua Rosenthal, founder of the Institute for Integrative Nutrition

 Walter Willett, MD, DrPH, chair of nutrition at Harvard University

 Andrew Weil, MD, director of the Arizona Center for Integrative Medicine